viamrobotics/docs/docs/ml/vision/mlmodel.md

 ### Live camera footage

-If you intend to use the detector or classifier with a camera that is part of your machine, you can test your detector or classifier from the [**Control tab**](/fleet/machines/#control) or with code:
+If you intend to use the detector or classifier with a camera that is part of your machine, you can test your detector or classifier from the [**CONTROL** tab](/fleet/machines/#control) or with code:

 1. Configure a [camera component](/components/camera/).
    {{< alert title="Tip" color="tip" >}}
    This is the camera whose name you need to pass to vision service methods.
    {{< /alert >}}

-2. (Optional) If you would like to see detections or classifications from the **Control tab**, configure a [transform camera](/components/camera/transform/) with the following attributes:
+2. (Optional) If you would like to see detections or classifications from the **CONTROL** tab, configure a [transform camera](/components/camera/transform/) with the following attributes:

 {{< tabs >}}
 {{% tab name="Detections" %}}